|Artist’s rendering of the proposed Hyatt Place hotel|

 Tuesday, Feb.
 14, 2012

-Donated land was not the only promise broken in the TEE Center and Parking deck debacle.
-Some people may remember that the promise of a $25,000,000 Hyatt Place Hotel was a major selling point more than 2 and half years ago to force commissioners to act on approving the TEE Center and parking deck deal.
-We have this Augusta Chronicle article from August 11, 2009 that shows how Julian Osbon and Courtland Dusseau were essentially issuing an ultimatum to commissioners: Approve the TEE Center and parking deck or the city loses the hotel.
+Donated land was not the only promise broken in the TEE Center and Parking Deck debacle.
+Some people may remember that the promise of a $25,000,000 Hyatt Place Hotel was a major selling point more than two and a half years ago to force commissioners to act on approving the TEE Center and Parking Deck deal.
+We have this Augusta Chronicle article from August 11, 2009 that shows how Julian Osbon and Courtland Dusseau were essentially issuing an ultimatum to commissioners: Approve the TEE Center and Parking Deck or the city loses the hotel.
 The TEE Center and deck were eventually approved on Dec.
 9, 2009.

 Alvin Mason released excerpts of the email he received from Mr. Edge.
 Here is one of the more interesting lines: “I own real estate in your district, and I will do everything I can to ensure you don’t get re-elected if the commission does not change their mind.” (referencing the stalled vote on the TEE Center).
 The May 28th email references the proposed Hyatt Place hotel, which was not made public until August of that year when Osbon began issuing his ultimatums to commissioners.